pocketchange/pocketchange-android-sdk/README.md

 **Note that version 17 of the Android SDK and Android Plugin were released in 03/2012; if you experience build errors, please ensure that you have appropriate versions of these components.**

-## Step 1: Obtain an id for your game
+## Step 1: Obtain an ID for your application

-In order to integrate the Pocket Change Android SDK, you must first obtain an APP_ID from your account manager.
-Each game will have a separate APP_ID.
+In order to integrate the Pocket Change Android SDK, you must first obtain an APP\_ID from your account manager.
+Each application will have a separate APP\_ID.

 ## Step 2: Download the SDK